While there is currently no cure for Parkinson’s there are a range of treatments which can help you manage your symptoms

 This drug has both anticholinergic and dopamine agonist properties.
 It can be useful for many patients in controlling drug-induced involuntary movements (diskinesia).

 MONAMINE OXIDASE (MAO) TYPE B INHIBITORS

-Medications such as selegiline (Elderpryl, Selgene) prevent the breakdown of available dopamine within the brain and therefore prolong the action of levodopa.
+Medications such as selegiline (Elderpryl, Selgene) and rasagiline (Azilect) prevent the breakdown of available dopamine within the brain and therefore prolong the action of levodopa.

 CATECHOL-O-METHYL TRANSFERASE (COMT) INHIBITORS

 Newer medications such as entacapone (Comtan) and, in some cases, tolcapone (Tasmar), are also used along with levodopa.
 By blocking an enzyme known as COMT that breaks down levodopa in the intestine and brain, they prolong the action of levodopa and reduce motor fluctuations.

 Deep Brain Stimulation (DBS) is the most common type of surgery used to treat Parkinson’s.
 It may help to reduce some motor symptoms of Parkinson’s, such as stiffness, tremor and slowness of movement.